greg-raven/grus/_posts/2023-09-13-help-our-overburdened-communities-by-ending-catch-and-release-policies.md

 I urge you to support reforms to end catch-and-release.
 I also urge you to introduce a companion bill to the House-passed H.R.
 2, the Secure the Border Act. and cosponsor the E-Verify bill S. 156, the Accountability Through Electronic Verification Act.

-P.S.
-Secure our borders.
-Stop the influx of immigrants and refugees.
-Evict those here illegally.
-End chain migration.
-End birthright citizenship.
-Make E-Verify mandatory.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA

-P.S.
-Secure our borders.
+PS: Secure our borders.
 Stop the influx of immigrants and refugees.
 Evict those here illegally.
 End chain migration.
 End birthright citizenship.
+End the visa lottery.
+End amnesty.
 Make E-Verify mandatory.